Coming soon: A major revision of this article

 Let’s consider some Scriptures frequently used to prohibit any form of judging.

 “Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you” (Matt.
 7:1-2).
-This is part of Jesus’ teaching and, by itself, it clearly says not to judge others, or you will receive the same kind of judgment.
+This is part of Jesus’ teaching and, by itself, it clearly says not to judge others, or you’ll receive the same kind of judgment.
 However, consider what he said next.

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye” (vv.
 3-5).

-He also said, “I pass judgment on no one” (John 8:15), so some believers contend that we should not judge, either.
+He also said, “I pass judgment on no one” (John 8:15), so some believers contend that we shouldn’t judge, either.
 If only they would read Jesus’ next statement.
 “But if I do judge, my decisions are true, because I am not alone.
 I stand with the Father who sent me” (v.
 16).
 He made a similar statement earlier.
 “By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but him who sent me” (John 5:30).
-So when Jesus said, “I pass judgment on no one,” He was not saying he never used judgment.
+So when Jesus said, “I pass judgment on no one,” He wasn’t saying he never used judgment.
 Rather, he never relied solely on his own judgment, but instead judged as his Father would.

 Jesus judged people and their actions, especially the religious leaders, and he sometimes condemned their actions.
 He said they made mistakes because they didn’t know the Scriptures, and they created unnecessary religious burdens for people.
 He drove their businesses out of the temple, which was a pretty strong judgment of their practices.
 He called them painted burial vaults and snakes, which was an extremely strong judgment of their motives.
 He told his followers not to emulate them by praying to attract attention to themselves or by taking the seat of honor at the table.
 By his teaching, Jesus showed the importance of judging others.
-If you do not judge a person’s actions, how can you know whether to follow their example?
+If you don’t judge a person’s actions, how can you know whether to follow their example?

 Another frequent quotation is Romans 14:13, “Therefore let us stop passing judgment on one another.”
 If you look at the context, you see that Paul is addressing disputable matters, such as what different people consider sacred or acceptable.
-His point is that we are not to judge others as sinful because they have different religious standards.
+His point is that we aren’t to judge others as sinful because they have different religious standards.

 By focusing on a few Scriptures and ignoring their contexts, Christians have come to a conclusion that is the opposite of what the Bible actually teaches.
 Consider the following verses that show the importance of exercising good judgment.